 The buying and selling of securities in the contemporary financial environment is a multifaceted discipline.
 People from all walks of life participate in the markets, creating a diversity of strategies and objectives.

 Over the course of 2017, cryptocurrency trading went from being a fringe concept to the financial mainstream.
 People from around the globe have warmed to the notion of exclusively digital forms of money, as have active traders.
 The result has been the birth of a brand new asset class.

 The astronomer Carl Sagan once said there was no such thing as a dumb question.
 And that’s because the worst thing you can do is not ask all the questions necessary to obtain vital information.
 This is particularly apt when you are considering working with a commodity trading advisor, or CTA, in a managed futures… Read more.

 Not too long ago, computer-based trading was limited to the institutional participants of the futures markets.
 Investment banks, money managers, and proprietary firms were among the few parties benefiting from exclusive technological capabilities.
 Over time, rapid advancements in exchange connectivity and computing power have brought the potential of trade automation to the masses.
 As a… Read more.

 In commodity futures markets, gold, oil and corn typically grab the headlines, especially whenever there’s a surge in demand, concerns over supply or worries about political developments.
-Meanwhile base metal commodities — such as copper, aluminum, zinc, tin and lead —are perceived by some investors as the dowdy cousins in the sector.
-But in reality,… Read more.
+Meanwhile base metal commodities — such as copper, aluminum, zinc, tin and lead — are perceived by some investors as the dowdy cousins in the sector.
+But in… Read more.